germz01/twitter_sentiment_analysis/README.md

-Human Language Technologies class hosted by the University of Pisa's Master's Degree in Computer Science, that is, a prediction-oriented analysis of a dataset composed by more thant 40000 sentiment labeled tweets via a series of algorithms like SVM, CNN and LSTM.
+Human Language Technologies class hosted by the University of Pisa's Master's Degree in Computer Science, that is, a prediction-oriented analysis of a dataset composed by more thant 40000 sentiment labeled tweets via a series of algorithms like SVM, NB, CNN and LSTM.